dcapwell/scala-tour/Traits.md

 }
 ```

+If we are mixing traits together to compose a new type, how does scala know what the end behavior should be?
 Scala defines a simple rule for how to know what the behavior should be (and if it gets it wrong, just override it): apply from right to left.
 Lets show a few examples.

 ```scala
 trait Echoable {